zhuhuihuihui/alexgaribay.github.com/source/about-me.md

 I am Alex Garibay.
 I’m a simple guy with a passion for learning about new technologies and electronics.
 I was born and raised in Kansas and haven’t lived anywhere else.
 I went to Kansas State University in Manhattan, Kansas to get my B.S. in Computer Engineering with a minor in Computer Science.

 ###My Occupation
-I currently work at Perceptive Software in Shawnee, KS as a Software Engineering in Test.
-It’s a pretty awesome gig… I’m presented with problems that I need to solve using automated tests.
-Each solution I create is something new and unique, a manifestation of my thoughts presented in code.
-It makes me feel like an artist each time since no two tests are the same; a text editor is my canvas and my keyboard is my brush.
+I currently work at Perceptive Software in Shawnee, KS as a Software Developer.
+It’s a pretty awesome gig.
+I get to work on our Integration Server product creating RESTful API using Java.

 ###My Hobbies
 Aside from learning about technology, I have a few hobbies:

 * Listening to electronic music
 * Creating electronic music
+* Learning Ruby
 * Running (using barefoot shoes)
 * Having fun with friends
 * Karate (green belt)